Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 ## Unit 4 Objectives

 ### Introduction
 In the preceding modules, we've talked a lot about what Open Science is, and what some of the core values of Open Science are.
 Hopefully we're winning some of you over with an ethos of practice.
 But some of you might still be wondering what's in it for you, your discipline, your country, or the world in a more concrete way.
-And we have yet to really pin down, from a benefits perspective, why we should be practicing Open Science.
+And we have yet to really pin down, from a benefits perspective, why we should be practising Open Science.

 ### Objectives
 On completion of Unit 4, you should be able to articulate how Open Science offers the following benefits: